tibagni/LogViewer/README.md

 Check out more details on https://tibagni.github.io/LogViewer/

+### Opening the project on IntelliJ
+Just open the project folder on IntelliJ or import it as a gradle project.
+We use Gradle to manage the dependencies but not for compile due to the dependencies on IntelliJ's form design.
+From a development standpoint, it is a gradle project.
+All the libraries should be declared in the project's gradle files.
+But the JAR file needs to be built using IntelliJ using the *LogViewer_main artifact* (Instructions on hot to make the JAR from IntelliJ below)

 ### Creating a JAR artifact from IntelliJ
 To create a JAR for LogViewer:
-- Create an artifact on IntelliJ (If not already created)
+- Build an artifact
-  - Go to 'File > Project Structure > Artifacts' and click on '+' sign
+  - Go to 'Build > Build Artifacts...'
-  - Select 'JAR > From modules with dependencies...'
-  - Select the module and Main class and keep 'extract to the target JAR' option selected
-  - *Note*: It might be necessary to remove 'src/main/java/META-INF/MANIFEST.MF' first
-  - Make sure all libraries are included (Note: It will be necessary to update the artifact when a new gradle dependency is added)
-  - Make sure resources folder is included.
-If not include it manually
-    - Click on '+' sign and select 'Directory content'
-    -  Choose the Resources folder (src/main/resources)
+  - Choose LogViewer_main:jar (Should be the only one)
+  - Select 'Rebuild' action
+  - *Note*: make sure to include any new library or resource folder to the artifact if that's the case
+    - Note: Extract the libraries to the artifact (This way there is no need to change the MANIFEST file)
-- Make a Jar release with _makeReleaseFromArtifact_ script
+- Make a Jar release with _makeReleaseFromArtifact_ script (This will add the MANIFEST file to the release jar)
   - run _makeReleaseFromArtifact.sh <path_to_artifact.jar>_

 ### Increasing app version